 Similar to RSA key encryption RSA is also used to digitally sign message digests (hashes).
 To facilitate this process the following functions have been provided.

-This will PSS encode the message hash in of length inlen.
-Next the PSS encoded message will be RSA signed and the output is stored in out of length outlen.
+This will PSS encode the message digest pointed to by in of length inlen octets.
+Next, the PSS encoded hash will be RSA signed and the output stored in the buffer pointed to by out of length outlen octets.